Note

 .

-You can use a user-assigned identity to establish trust between an API Management instance and Azure Key Vault.
-This trust can then be used to retrieve custom TLS/SSL certificates stored in Azure Key Vault.
+You can use a user-assigned identity to establish trust between an API Management instance and Key Vault.
+This trust can then be used to retrieve custom TLS/SSL certificates that are stored in Key Vault.
 You can then assign these certificates to custom domains in the API Management instance.

 Important